mamedov-ma/HW_VM_tasks/README.md

-# Projects and tasks from Huawei virtual machine course
+# Projects and tasks from Huawei's virtual machine course